dawitanelay/ansible_4_work/README.md

 - ansible all --list-hosts                                                --- 4 listing hosts ip
 - ansible all -m gather_facts                                             --- 4 getting facts
 - ansible all -m gather_facts --limit 52.201.235.104                      --- 4 target one host
+- ansible all -m apt -a update_cache=true                                 --- 2 run apt update on ubuntu os
+- ansible all -m apt -a name=htop                                          --- 2 install top